abhishektech21/NFL-Big-Data-Bowl-2025-Exploratory-Data-Analysis/README.md

 ## 🏆 Recognition

-✅ **Accepted at ICCIDC 2025** – International Conference on Computational Intelligence, Data Communication
+- ✅ Accepted at ICCIDC 2025 – International Conference on Computational Intelligence, Data Communication
+- 📌 Research paper based on this project has been accepted for presentation at the upcoming ICCIDC 2025 conference
-📍 Presented insights from the **NFL Big Data Bowl 2025** challenge
+- 📊 Focused on real-world data from the NFL Big Data Bowl 2025, emphasizing pre-snap analytics and team strategy modeling
-🎓 Promoted **data-driven sports analysis** in academic research
+- 🎓 Represents a step forward in applying data-driven techniques to sports analytics

 ---